 Speaking about the campaign, Sinead McCoy, Clean Coasts said, “Clean Coasts are highlighting ways that we can all try and reduce plastic in our lives.
 As we know single use plastic is an immense waste issue that creates a vast array of issues for our world, so a move to more sustainable and reusable items can have a real positive impact on the world around us.”
 Sinead continued, “We realise it can be difficult to make the break from single use, so for anybody starting the journey towards new, reusable, long-lasting loves, we have tips and hints on our website to get you started.”

-Talking about the size and scale of the problem associated with flushing the wrong things down the toilet, Tom Cuddy, Irish Water said, “Everyday people flush thousands of items such as wet wipes down the toilet instead of simply putting them in the bin.
+Talking about the size and scale of the problem associated with flushing the wrong things down the toilet, Tom Cuddy, Uisce Éireann said: “Everyday people flush items such as wet wipes down the toilet instead of simply putting them in the bin.
 This causes blockages in our network, pumping stations and wastewater treatment plants.
-Recent studies have found that 4 out of 10 people admit to flushing wipes down the toilet.
-It is no surprise therefore that we are clearing approximately 2,000 blockages from our wastewater network every month.
-A significant proportion of which are caused by wipes.”
+Recent studies have found that 2 out of 10 people admit to flushing inappropriate items down the toilet such as wipes, dental floss, tampons, cotton buds, cigarette butts.
+It is no surprise therefore that we are clearing thousands of blockages from our wastewater network every year, a significant proportion of which are caused by wipes.”

-Tom continued, “People are using more wipes than ever to keep hands and surfaces clean.
-While it is critical that we follow the HSE guidance, it is important that we dispose of items like wipes correctly.
-A simple solution is to only flush the 3 P’s – pee, poo and paper down the toilet and throw wipes and other sanitary products in the bin.
-In the lead up to Valentine’s Day, Think Before You Flush are asking you #BreakUpWithPlastic and bin your wipes.”
+Tom continued: “People are using single use plastics at home and in the bathroom more than ever.
+However, it is important that we dispose of such items like wipes correctly.
+A simple solution is to only flush the 3 P’s – pee, poo and paper – down the toilet and throw wipes and other sanitary products in the bin.
+In the lead up to Valentine’s Day, Think Before You Flush are asking you to #BreakUpWithPlastic and bin your wipes.”